 A: This can vary depending on the cause of your pain.
 Some patients report the pain easing after several days and managed with over-the-counter pain relievers, while others require lifestyle changes such as avoiding prolonged sitting and improving their posture.
-Having pain management assistance from Metro Pain and Vein Centers can help you figure out the practices you can use or avoid at home.
+Having pain management assistance from Metro Pain Centers can help you figure out the practices you can use or avoid at home.

 Coccydynia can be triggered for a number of reasons.
 At Metro Pain Centers, our team is fully equipped with state-of-the-art facilities to help you with pain management and reduction.